vaynak/handbook/content/company/handbook.md

 ## Retrieving Information

-The handbook is broken into sections for general company information and individual departments.
+The handbook is divided into sections for general company information and individual departments.
 Each department has a tree of sub-pages with content relevant to that department.

 Handbook Table of Contents is on the left side of most pages.